duckdb/dbt-duckdb/README.md

 ## dbt-duckdb

 [DuckDB](http://duckdb.org) is an embedded database, similar to SQLite, but designed for OLAP-style analytics.
-It is crazy fast and allows you to read and write data stored in CSV and Parquet files directly, without requiring you to load them into the database first.
+It is crazy fast and allows you to read and write data stored in CSV, JSON, and Parquet files directly, without requiring you to load them into the database first.

 [dbt](http://getdbt.com) is the best way to manage a collection of data transformations written in SQL or Python for analytics